MichaelELeonard/Web-Scraping-Challenge/README.md

 ## SCRAPE AND ANALYZE THE MARTIAN WEATHER DATA
-The HTML table was extracted into a Pandas DataFrame and Splinter and Beautiful Soup were used to scrape the data.
+The HTML table was extracted and Splinter and Beautiful Soup was used to scrape the data.
 The data was analyzed to answer the following questions:

   * How many months exist on Mars?